This course is only available for students in the BA Urban Studies programme.

 how the interrelationships between biotic (elements native and introduced plants and animals, as well as humans) and abiotic elements (buildings, pavements, walls, soils, water, climate etc.) shape urban ecosystem and their interaction through;

 how evolution drives major ecological processes within the urban system;

 how to manage all these elements to get an optimal green urban environment for both biodiversity and society.

-Teaching materials and methods includes short lectures, field excursions in The Hague, reading books and articles, assignments including some field work.
+Teaching materials and methods includes short lectures and workshops, field excursions in The Hague, reading books and articles, assignments including some field work.

 This is the Sustainable City Thematic Elective.

 See tab Additional information for the overview of the programme's general learning outcomes.
 In the assessment methods below is outlined which general learning outcome will be tested through which method.

 1) Deepening knowledge on urban landscapes, biodiversity, ecology and evolution;